Cuban boa

-The Cuban boa (Chilabothrus angulifer), also known as the Cuban tree boa and by locals as maja de Santa María, is a very large species of snake in the family Boidae.
-With lengths exceeding 5 m and a relatively heavy build, the Cuban boa is one of the largest snakes in the world.
+The Cuban boa (Chilabothrus angulifer), also known as the Cuban tree boa and by locals as Majá de Santa María, is a very large species of snake in the family Boidae.
+With lengths exceeding 5 m and a relatively heavy build, the Cuban boa is one of the largest snakes in North America.
 The species is native to Cuba and some nearby islands.
 No subspecies are currently recognized.

 Etymology

 The genus name Chilabothrus is from the Greek cheilos, meaning "lip", á "without" and bothros "pits".
 The specific name originates from the Latin word angirlus, meaning "angle", probably in reference to the angular shapes of the main elements of the dorsal pattern.

 Geographic range

-C. angulifer is found in Cuba and on adjacent islands, including Isla de la Juventud (formerly called the Isle of Pines), the Canarreos Archipelago (the Cayo Cantiles), the Colorados Archipelago off the northern coast of Pinar del Río, the Sabana-Camagüey Archipelago (Cayo Guajaba and Cayo Sant María).
+Chilabothrus angulifer is found in Cuba and on adjacent islands, including Isla de la Juventud (formerly called the Isle of Pines), the Canarreos Archipelago (the Cayo Cantiles), the Colorados Archipelago off the northern coast of Pinar del Río, the Sabana-Camagüey Archipelago (Cayo Guajaba and Cayo Sant María).
 The type locality given is "Cuba".